glennklockwood/limelead/content/pages/benchmarks/ior-results.md

 title: Parallel I/O Benchmarks
 ---

+This page started as a place for me to keep track of the acceptance test parameters were used to obtain the hero numbers on the file systems on which I've worked, but it's evolving into a page on how to think about crafting acceptance tests for parallel file systems.

+Skip straight to the [Perlmutter](#perlmutter) section to see more musings on _why_ the parameters used were chosen; I wrote the acceptance criteria for that file system and remember why I did what I did.

 ## Cori

 The Cori acceptance test for both the Lustre file system (cscratch) and the